 Roth IRA’s are one of the best retirement saving tools.
 You can’t deduct contributions from your taxable income, but you get to withdrawal them, and the earnings, tax-free in retirement.
 Because of your contributions ability to grow exponentially over time, that can be a big benefit.

 However, not everyone is able to contribute directly to a Roth IRA.
-In this article I’m going to explain how your contributions are limited, as well as a workaround called the Backdoor Roth IRA.
+In this article I’m going to explain how the IRS limits your Roth contributions, as well as a workaround called the Backdoor Roth IRA.

 Advantages of Roth IRA’s